Promises Kept (Steve Kuhn album)

-Promises Kept is an album by American jazz pianist and composer Steve Kuhn with strings recorded in 2000 and released on the ECM label.
+Promises Kept is an album by American jazz pianist and composer Steve Kuhn—credited to Steve Kuhn with Strings—recorded in 2000 and released on ECM in April 2004.
+Kuhn is backed by bassist David Finck and a fifteen-strong string ensemble conducted by Carlos Franzetti.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4½ stars stating "this is one of the finest recordings Kuhn has ever issued.
+The AllMusic review by Thom Jurek awarded the album 4½ stars stating "this is one of the finest recordings Kuhn has ever issued.
 Simply put, for all the decades spent adventuring on the boundaries where various traditions blur, the pianist and composer articulate direct emotion as the most effective communicator here, no matter what terrain is navigated in form.
-A breathtaking and intimate outing, this is a career-topping effort".
+A breathtaking and intimate outing, this is a career-topping effort."